kailash-manasarovar/statement/docs/timeline/2025/february.md

 - She was sort of bored, looking out of the window.
 - I never heard from her again although I emailed her a bunch of times.
 - Her name was...
 Lola.
+- Do they all find it *hilarious* they way they're relentlessly destroying that which gave them life and sustains them mostly?
+- They're all that mad so, yes.

 ## Paul helps me move back to UK